mrocklin/blog/_posts/work/2016-12-27-dask-dataframes.md

 Because we know exactly which Pandas dataframe holds which data we can execute row-local queries like this very quickly.
 The total round trip from pressing enter in the interpreter or notebook is about 40ms.
-This creates the computation, sends it up to the scheduler, sends it to the right worker, gathers the data on the worker and sends it back through the scheduler to the client, finally rendering it on the screen.
 For reference, 40ms is the delay between two frames in a movie running at 25 Hz.
 This means that it's fast enough that human users perceive this query to be entirely fluid.

 ### Time Series